 The following policy has been established by the E. W. Scripps School of Journalism as a means of selecting the best qualified students for the program.
 The academic quality of the curriculum depends in part on maintaining enrollment at a number that may be effectively served by our faculty.
 The school is dedicated to top-quality instruction, and this policy is one means through which that goal is achieved.
+This transfer policy applies to students from other universities as well as students in other units on campus.

-- 1 Approximately 40 transfer students will be accepted annually into the E. W. Scripps School of Journalism. - 2 Transfer students from within or outside Ohio University will be considered only when they have completed at least 48 quarter hours (32 semester hours) with a minimum 3.0 g.p.a.
+- Approximately 40 transfer students will be accepted annually into the E. W. Scripps School of Journalism. - 2 Transfer students from within or outside Ohio University will be considered only when they have completed at least 48 quarter hours (32 semester hours) with a minimum 3.0 g.p.a. - 3 In addition to grades, consideration will be given to journalism grades, journalism experience or background in a program offered by the school (professional or college), test scores, letters of recommendation, personal statements of intent, and work samples. - 4 You must apply for transfer using the school's Application for Transfer form which is available on the school's Web site http://scrippsjschool.org/

-- 3 In addition to grades, consideration will be given to journalism grades, journalism experience or background in a program offered by the school (professional or college), test scores, letters of recommendation, personal statements of intent, and work samples. - 4 You must apply for transfer using the school's Application for Transfer form which is available on the school's website http://scrippsjschool.org/ - 5 Official transcripts, letters, and other supporting documents must be attached to the Application for Transfer at the time of its submission. - 6 Transfer applications are accepted twice during the academic year - no later than October 1 for transfer in Winter quarter and March 1 for transfer in Fall quarter.
+- 5 Official transcripts, letters, and other supporting documents must be attached to the Application for Transfer at the time of its submission. - 6 Transfer applications are accepted twice during the academic year no later than October 1 for transfer in Winter quarter and March 1 for transfer in Fall quarter.
 Application for transfer can be made only once per academic year.
 Applications must be received by the above dates.
 Late applications will not be considered. - 7 A special faculty committee will conduct evaluations and recommendations.
 The school's Director and Associate Director will make final decisions.